timbru31/SilkSpawnersEcoAddon/README.md

 cantAfford: "&e[SilkSpawnersEco] &4Sorry, but you can't change the mob of this spawner, because you have not enough money!"
 afford: "&e[SilkSpawnersEco] &2This action costs &e%money%"
 sameMob: "&e[SilkSpawnersEco] &2This action was free, because it's the same mob!"
+confirmationPending: "&e[SilkSpawnersEco] Remember that changing the spawner costs money, if you want to continue, do the action again!"
 chargeSameMob: false
 chargeXP: false
+confirmation:
+  enabled: false
+  delay: 30
 default: 10.5
 pig: 7.25
 cow: 0.00